-- 28 ounces crushed tomatoes from a can
+- 28 oz crushed tomatoes, from a can

 Optional: additional chopped basil for topping

-- In a large skillet saute your diced onions and garlic in 1 tablespoon olive oil on medium heat.
+- In a large skillet sauté diced onions and garlic in 1 tablespoon olive oil on medium to medium-high heat.
 Cook until onion is translucent, approximately 3 minutes.
 Remove from heat.

 - Add your remaining 1 tablespoon olive oil to the skillet over medium high heat.
 Brown your meatballs on all sides (you may need to do this in batches so you have room to flip them).
-This takes approximately 3 minutes per side.
-Continue rotating your meatballs so that all sides are getting some love.
+This takes about 3 minutes per side.
+Continue rotating the meatballs so that all sides are getting some browning.
 Remove meatballs from pan and set aside.